MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 }
 ```

-If possible, you should use report labels for static texts instead of adding labels to report dataitems.
-This way, you can reduce the size of the dataset and hence speed up the performance of rendering the report.
 All of the different layout types (Excel, Word, or RDL) support using label data.
 For more information, see
 - [Report labels in Excel layouts](./devenv-howto-excel-report-layout.md#report-labels-in-excel-layouts).
 - [Report labels in Word layouts](./devenv-howto-report-layout.md#report-labels-in-word-layouts).
 - [Report labels in RDL layouts](./devenv-howto-rdl-report-layout.md#report-labels-in-rdl-layouts).